 Griffiths Valuation Survey www.askaboutireland.ie/griffith-valuation/ of 1856 together with Ireland census records, earliest is the 1901 census found at www.census.nationalarchives.ie/search/, shows that 71% of Towey families in Ireland were living in townlands within a 20 km (15 mile) radius of Ballaghaderreen.
 These townlands may be located on the 1901 Census and Coach Tour Map.

 Given this historical closeness, we Toweys, surname variants and others of Irish ancestry, et al, may wish to compare our DNA analysis with another Towey.
-An autosomal DNA analysis was performed for William J Towey, Webmaster 2010 to 2017, who is of known Irish and German heritage.
+Three autosomal DNA analysis were performed for William J Towey, Webmaster 2010 to 2017, who is of known Irish and German heritage.
+You may also wish to compare differing results provided by three genealogical DNA companies.
 See DNA Autosomal Analysis William J Towey.

 A deep yDNA analysis showing migration of his paternal ancestors in terms of Halogroups and Markers is shown at DNA Paternal Haplogroup William J Towey.